electerious/Rosid/README.md

 Rosid is a framework that focus on two features:

-1. A **development server with live-reloading**, which transforms files as soon as you request them.
+1. A **development server with live reloading**, which transforms files as soon as you request them.
-2. A **static site generator**, which transforms files using defined transform-functions.
+2. A **static site generator**, which transforms files using defined transform functions.

 ### Why Rosid?